ianH92/robdd-program/README.txt

 operators.
 The expression can contain these as operators but not as variables.
 e.
 Expressions where all operators have the same precedence will be evaluated left-to-right.
 The first three operators are placed between the two variables or subexpressions they operate on.
-The complement operator is placed to the right of the operator it operates on.
+The negation operator is placed to the right of the operator it operates on.
 f.
 All other 16-byte Java characters are acceptable as variables.

 Operator Precedence: